bravo-kernel/ConvertTo-DotNotation/readme.md

 ConvertTo-DotNotation -Hash $myHash
 ```

-Which would result in the following single-dimensional hash using dot-notation as key names.:
+Which would result in the following single-dimensional hash with dot-notated key names:

 ```posh